 While sometimes a small, intense cup of coffee is just what you need to pick you up, other times you want to kick back with a foamy cappuccino or latte.
-That’s why all of our best espresso machines feature a steaming wand or other mechanism for heating and frothing milk.
+That’s why many of our best espresso machines feature a steaming wand or other mechanism for heating and frothing milk.
 Which machine is best for you will depend largely on whether you like to be hands-on, measuring and tamping coffee you’ve ground yourself and frothing milk or prefer to simply push a button.

 - Check out the best coffee makers we've reviewed